 The intermittency factor γ is shown in figure 11.
-We find the effect of the FST is to spread the boundary-layer edge significantly compared to the boundary layer under a quiescent free-stream for all cases.
-The intermittency profile is here calculated as the fraction of points in a homogeneous xy-plane above 1% of the scalar contrast $C_w - C\infty$.
+We find that the effect of the FST is to spread the boundary layer edge significantly compared with the boundary layer under a quiescent free stream for all cases.
+The intermittency profile is here calculated as the fraction of points in a homogeneous xy plane above 1% of the scalar contrast $C_w - C\infty$.
 Figure 11(a) corresponds to the time of FST injection, figure 11(b) after $t \approx 0.9 T{e,0}$ and figure 11(c) after $t \approx 1.7 T{e,0}$.
-That is, curves are plotted at roughly the same time intervals in terms of the initial FST large-eddy timescale for all cases.
+That is, curves are plotted at roughly the same time intervals in terms of the initial FST large-eddy time

+FIGURE 11.
+Intermittency factor calculated as the fraction of points at each homogeneous xy plane where the scalar exceeds 1% of the scalar contrast $C_w - C\infty$: (a) at the time of FST injection (not relevant for case A); (b) at $t \approx 0.9 T{e,0}$ post-FST injection; (c) at $t \approx 1.7 T{e,0}$ post-FST injection.
+Quiescent temporal boundary layer from Kozul et al. (2016) at matched Re_θ to , case C in each panel; and , case D in each panel, together spanning the range of Re_θ covered by the current simulations.
+Coloured curves as per table 2.

+scale for all cases.
 This definition of the intermittency is directly inspired by the approach of Hancock & Bradshaw (1989), where γ was defined as the fraction of total time at a measurement location for which the flow in their wind tunnel was 'hot' (based primarily on the detection of an increase in the measured temperature to a specified level above the background 'cold' level) in their heated boundary layer.
 This is a more quantitative representation of the smeared-out boundary layers shown in figure 6.
 Drawing attention to two cases in particular, we note the initial FST intensity $u'{e,0}/U{\tau,0}$ is similar for cases C and D. Scaling with δ along the horizontal axis eases the comparison between these and other cases: the value of δ at the time of FST injection differs by a factor of almost 3 between cases C and D for example.
-For all cases except case C, there is a flattening of the γ profile at the later times at $z/\delta \approx 1.5$, this effect being most marked for case D. The effect is weakest for case C, which has a high initial relative large-eddy turnover timescale $e_0 = T{\delta,0}/T{e,0}$; curves for case C in figures 11(b,c) appear offset from that of the quiescent boundary layer rather than smeared out.
+For all cases except case C, there is a flattening of the γ profile at the later times at $z/\delta \approx 1.5$, this effect being most marked for case D. The effect is weakest for case C, which has a high initial relative large-eddy turnover time scale $e_0 = T{\delta,0}/T{e,0}$; curves for case C in figure 11(b,c) appear offset from that of the quiescent boundary layer rather than smeared out.
 The curve for case D in figure 11(b) sits noticeably higher than that for case C over the region $1 \leq z/\delta \leq 2$.
 Thus the smearing effect appears to be strongest for case D, which has a lower e_0 than case C, and persists for the longest time (i.e. most flattened in figure 11c).